Spring gardens at Sudbury Hall

 The car park walk

 Since the completion of our extended car park, we've added planting areas along the path between the car park and the Hall.
-Thanks to the help of regular volunteers, staff and those who joined us for our visiteering days in 2018, we've planted a mixture of over three hundred native shrubs and trees.
+Thanks to the help of volunteers, staff and those who joined us for our visiteering days, we've planted a mixture of over three hundred native shrubs and trees.
 Species include Hawthorn, Oak, Wild Privet and Viburnum.
 As they mature they'll make the walk even more enjoyable and provide important habitat for birds and wildlife.

 The colours continue throughout the grounds at Sudbury.
 Spring is a time when our gardens truly come alive and there's new life around every corner.
-For keen photographers it's the ideal time to capture the dynamic colours or see how many varieties of blooms you can spot.
-Witnessing the trees slowly coming in to leaf is another highlight of the season.
+For keen photographers, it's the ideal time to capture the dynamic colours or see how many varieties of blooms you can spot.
+Witnessing the trees slowly coming into leaf is another highlight of the season.
 Amongst our spectacular trees is the purple beech, also known as the copper beech.
 With its new copper-bronze leaves set against the pale grey bark, this tree really is something special.